WHAT IS ANXIETY?

 Persistent anxiety can have a negative impact on your daily life.
 It might prevent you from doing certain things; participating in work meetings or going to social events, leaving you feeling alone, isolated, low in mood, and lacking energy.

-There are a number of things for you to consider and experiment with when it comes to beating anxiety.
-There isn’t a one size fits all when it comes to managing anxiety, symptoms and causations remain complex.
-It may be useful for you to try some self-help techniques, and should you need further support, contact a qualified counsellor who can help you with anxiety.
+There isn’t a one size fits all when it comes to managing anxiety.
+Symptoms and causations remain complex.
+You may want to try some grounding and distraction techniques.
+Breathing exercises, meditation, mindfulness, yoga, physical and self-care activities may help you feel less anxious, and should you need further support, contact a qualified counsellor who can help you with anxiety.